jameskhedley/aiven/README.md

 A good enhancement would be to implement a proper scheduler, so that instead of checking the target site every n seconds, the producer script might take a list of url/regex pairs and check each one of them according to a schedule, for example check 10 sites at 15 past each hour.

 Another idea would be to handle db inserts by caching records in the consumer and having a threaded worker which does bulk inserts every 100 records or such.
 Right now there is one cursor execute + commit per record inserted, which is likely causing some overhead and might lag with heavy load.

+I've been meaning to get up to date on type hinting, I read through [PEP 484](https://www.python.org/dev/peps/pep-0484/) but it felt like too much to get into for a small project like this.

 ### References